Engender

 RESEARCH AND DEVELOPMENT COMMISSIONS FOR NEW WORK

-Engender hosts regular open calls, offering research and development commissions to creative teams of women and non-binary people.
-The commissions offer paid time and space for each creative team to work together alongside resource for mentorship and studio time with singers and musicians.
+Engender has hosted open calls, offering research and development commissions to creative teams of women and non-binary people.
+Past commissions have offered paid time and space for each creative team to work together alongside resource for mentorship and studio time with singers and musicians.

 They have worked with multiple partners on these commissions, including the British Council, Shubbak Festival and The Centre for Less Good Ideas.